InteractiveCourses/test2/EN/02-Data-Types-and-Variables/02-Test2.md

 Print Part of the ASCII Table
 -----------------------------

-Find online more information about [ASCII](http://www.ascii-code.com/) (American Standard Code for Information Interchange) and write a program that **prints part of the ASCII table** of characters at the console.
+Find online more information about [ASCII][anchor href=http://www.ascii-code.com/ ]http://www.ascii-code.com/[/anchor]
+(American Standard Code for Information Interchange) and write a program that **prints part of the ASCII table** of characters at the console.
 On the first line of input you will receive **the char index you should